 Oral piercing is a popular form of body-art in St Michael, but just because it’s popular doesn’t mean it’s safe.
-I’m Dr. Jamie Sledd, a dentist serving St Michael and the nearby areas.
+I’m Dr. Samual Bach, a dentist serving St Michael and the nearby areas.
 When my patients ask me about the safety of oral piercings, I make sure they understand the possible consequences.

 First, St Michael residents should know that infection is always a major concern with any piercing, but because the mouth is the perfect environment for breeding bacteria, oral piercings are especially problematic.
 Chewing, swallowing, and speaking can also be impaired by an oral piercing.